pityka/relational3/README.md

 - Missing values are encoded as one of the values of the data type.
 As such these values can not be used for to encode their usual non-missing semantics: Double.NaN, Long.MinValue, Int.MinValue, "\u0001".
 - ordering of missing values below or above other elements are unobservable in ra3 because there is no full table sort operation.
 The operation which selects the top-k elements will not return missing values.

+# Example

+`example_cli/` is a self contained example built with scala-cli.
+Open in a separate vscode workspace.

 # Build and test

 `sbt test`